Aparnakannan11/Toxic_comment_detection-classification_usingAI/README.md

 ## 🚨 Disclaimer

-This system aims to provide a high-level toxicity detection and classification.
+This system aims to provide high-level toxicity detection and classification.
 However, it may not catch every nuance of online conversations, and its results should be reviewed accordingly.

 ---

 Thank you for exploring the Toxic Comment Detection & Classification project! 🎉

-This code can be directly used in your **README.md** file in your GitHub repository.
-It includes all the relevant sections like installation, usage, features, and more.